-Atmosphere: Unit of measure for pressure inside a bottle of sparking wine or Champagne.
-1 Atmosphere equals 14.7 pounds per square inch and this is the standard atmospheric pressure at sea level in the world.
+Atmosphere: Unit of measure for pressure inside a bottle of sparkling wine or Champagne.
+One atmosphere equals 14.7 pounds per square inch and this is the standard atmospheric pressure at sea level in the world.
 Commercial sparkling wines commonly contain 4 to 6 atmospheres of CO2 pressure at room temperature.

 Aurore: Hybrid grape variety produced in the 19th century by French nurseryman Albert Seibel and still used, especially in the eastern U.S. for sparkling wine production.
 Sometimes spelled aurora.

 Auslese: (OWS-lay-zuh) German word meaning “selection.”
 In German wine law it means the wine is made only from specially selected, perfectly ripened bunches of grapes that are hand-picked.

 Autolysis: (aw-TAHL-uh-sihss) The decomposition of dead yeast cells that occurs in wines that are aged “sur lie” (on the lees).

 Axil: See leaf axil.